zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Alberto says, “That’s disputed.”
 Something that is “disputed” (disputed) is something that people do not agree on or something that is controversial – that is, people have different opinions about it and oft en disagree, sometimes with great emotion about it.
 Alberto says, “Just because  we didn’t document the achievement, doesn’t mean it didn’t happen.”
 “To do cument” (document) something is to write it down or to do something th at makes a permanent or visible record of it.

 Nowadays we might record a video to document someth ing happening.
 The word “document” is often used to describe pieces of pape r that have writing on them, or any kind of writing, such as a Microsoft Word do cument.
 That would be an electronic file that has information, written infor mation, on it.
-“To document” as a verb, however, means more generally to do something , to record a certain event in a permanent way that others can go and look at t o see that it actually happened.
+“To document” as a verb, however, means more generally to do something , to record a certain event in a permanent way that others can go and look at to see that it actually happened.

 Alberto says, “Just because we didn’t,” we did not,  “document the achievement” – that is, the invention of this machine – “does no t mean it didn’t happen.”
 It’s kind of hard to understand in that sentence because  there are a lot of negatives there.
 Basically what Alberto is saying is that eve n though we didn’t record it or document it, it still happened.
 Just because there’ s no evidence doesn’t mean it didn’t happen.
 It did happen, even though there is nothing to show or prove it happened.

 Kitty then uses a famous expression in English abou t this exact situation.
 She says, “You mean it’s a case of ‘If a tree falls in the forest and no one is around to hear it, does it make a sound?’”
 This expression is  used sometimes to question whether something has value or meaning if no one is  actually there to see it or hear it.
 The obvious answer to this question, of co urse, is yes; things make sounds even though no one is there to hear the soun d waves that move through the air.

 The expression is sometimes used jokingly, as thoug h it were some sort of great philosophical question.
 A “forest” (forest) is a la rge group of trees in a single area.
 Alberto says, “I don’t think so,” meaning “I don’t think this is an example of that case of the tree falling in the forest and no one being around to hear it.”
 Kitty then says, “The fact is, you can try to rebut our c laims all you like, but you still have no proof.”
-The expression “the fact is” is oft en used to emphasize that you are telling the truth or that what you are saying i s a fact.
+The expression “the fact is” is oft en used to emphasize that you are telling the truth or that what you are saying is a fact.
 It is real.
 It is true.

 The verb “to rebut” (rebut) means to present an opp osing view or opinion of something, to argue against something.
 Usually we u se this verb after another person has disagreed with us, so we present an argu ment, and the other person presents another argument against ours.
 We then “re but” his argument.
 So it’s usually, if you will, the third time that the quest ion has been addressed, although it’s not always used quite in that technical manner , the way we might use it in a formal debate or disagreement about a topic.

 I published a scientific article about vocabulary n ot too long ago, and someone wrote an article disagreeing with me.
 I then was al lowed to rebut his argument.
 I wrote a second article disagreeing with the things he said about my article.
 Who was right?
 Who was correct?
 Well, I was, of course.
 Kitty says that Alberto and his country can try to rebut her country’s “claims”  (claims) all they like.
 A “claim” is when you say something is true.

 Kitty says, however, that Alberto has no “proof” (p roof).
 “Proof” is evidence, something that shows that you are correct.
 It could  be documents or other things that show that you are telling the truth.
-Alberto t hen uses another popular expression in his response, although it doesn’t mak e a lot of sense.
+Alberto then uses another popular expression in his response, although it doesn’t mak e a lot of sense.
 He says, “The proof is in the pudding” (pudding).
 The word “ pudding” in British English is often used simply to mean what in American English we would call “dessert” (dessert) – something sweet that you eat at the end  of a meal.
 For short, it sometimes simply called a “pud” (pud).

 In American English, a pudding is one kind of desse rt, a particular kind of dessert that often has what we would call a “creamy consist ency.”
 It has a creamy texture